jsociaswork/myblog/content/blog/2020-09-27-how-to-make-sandwiches-like-a-pro.md

 ---
 layout: blog
-title: How to make sandwiches like a pro
+title: --How to make sandwiches like a pro
 date: 2020-09-27T15:49:25.531Z
 ---
 <!--StartFragment-->